nawabahmadreshi/documentation/pages/marketing-channels/facebook-engagement-ads.md

 - To track installs from Facebook Ads you should [integrate the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app.
 - To use Branch links in Facebook App Install Ads ensure you have Universal Links set up on iOS or App Links enabled on Android to ensure correct routing behavior.
 For setup, checkout [Universal and App Links]({{base.url}}/getting-started/universal-app-links).
 - If you want to deep link from your ads directly content, you should [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).
+- To run Conversion
 {% endprerequisite %}

 {% ingredient enable-facebook-ad-partner %}{% endingredient %}

 ## Create a Branch Ad Link

-1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s `Create Facebook Link` button under the Facebook Partner and select `App Install or Engagement`
+1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s `Create Facebook Link` button under the Facebook Partner and select `Create Search Link`
-{% image src='/img/pages/features/facebook-ads/create-link-install-engagement.png' half center alt='Link Creation' %}
+{% image src='/img/pages/features/facebook-ads/create-link-search.png' half center alt='Link Creation' %}
 1. Under the Define Section, pick a Link Name for later reference.
-1. Configure the link with the Ad Format set to **App Only**, the Ad Partner set to **Facebook**, and the Secondary Ad Format set to **App Install Ads**.
+1. Configure the link with the Ad Partner set to **Facebook**, and the Ad Format set to **Cross-Platform Search**.
 {% image src='/img/pages/features/facebook-ads/facebook-engagement-ads/ad-link-setup.png' 3-quarters center alt='Create Ad Link' %}
-1. Under the Configure Options tab, navigate to the Redirects sub section and ensure that the iOS/Android redirect is set to the desired app being promoted by the ad campaign.
+1. Under the Configure Options tab, navigate to the Redirects sub section and ensure that the iOS/Android and Desktop redirects are set to the desired destinations being promoted by the ad campaign.
 1. Under the Analytics Tags sub section additional tags can be set including Channel, Campaign, and freeform tags
 {% image src='/img/pages/features/ads-analytics/analytics-tags.png' 3-quarters center alt='Analytics Tags' %}